 - Adhesive electrodes also allow good ECG trace without interference.

-- They are also safer, as no operator required - although, before discharging a shock, it is important to ensure everyone is clear of the patient.
+- They are also safer, as no operator is required - although, before discharging a shock, it is important to ensure everyone is clear of the patient.

 Energy levels for defibrillation